 Earlier issues of Herculaneum Archaeology remain available:

-Issue 24 (Autumn 2019) includes the latest news from Herculaneum; an account of the Eighth Herculaneum Congress; reports from Society bursar holders Marzia D'Angelo and Claudio Vegara on their research on the Herculaneum papyri, and from the American Friends bursar holder Daniel Healey on his work on Roman architecture; latest news from Brent Seales's team at the University of Kentucky; an account of the Friends visit to the Getty Museum exhibition on Herculaneum and associated conference; a report on a lecture by the Director of the Office of Papyri, Dott.
+Issue 24 (Autumn 2019) includes the latest news from Herculaneum; information about of the upcoming Eighth Herculaneum Congress [in the event, postponed to 2022 because of the pandemic]; reports from Society bursar holders Marzia D'Angelo and Claudio Vergara on their research on the Herculaneum papyri, and from the American Friends bursar holder Daniel Healey on his work on Roman architecture; latest news from Brent Seales's team at the University of Kentucky; an account of the Friends visit to the Getty Museum exhibition on Herculaneum and associated conference; a report on a lecture by the Director of the Office of Papyri, Dott.
 Fabrizio Diozzi, at Brigham Young University; a review of the Getty exhibition catalogue edited by Kenneth Lapatin, and a preview of the forthcoming volume on the House of the Bicentenary by Sarah Court and Leslie Rainer; and a review of 'Last Supper at Pompeii' exhibition at the Ashmolean

 Issue 23 (Autumn 2018) includes an account of the Seventh Herculaneum Congress; a news update from Brent Seales; a review of Lavender... for You by Jack Godwin (Friends member); an article on ancient dining at Herculaneum by American Friends scholarship holder Janet Dunkelbarger; a report on the season's work by the Ancient Graffiti Project at Herculaneum, supported by the Friends; and miscellaneous news items.